matrix-org/matrix-spec-proposals/specification/modules/end_to_end_encryption.rst

 inferred from the ``keys.ed25519`` property of the event which established the Megolm session.

-In order to enable end-to-end encryption in a room, clients can send a ``m.room.encryption`` state event specifying ``m.megolm.v1.aes-sha2`` as its ``algorithm`` property.
+In order to enable end-to-end encryption in a room, clients can send an ``m.room.encryption`` state event specifying ``m.megolm.v1.aes-sha2`` as its ``algorithm`` property.

 When creating a Megolm session in a room, clients must share the corresponding session key using Olm with the intended recipients, so that they can decrypt future messages encrypted using this session.
-A ``m.room_key`` event is used to do this.
+An ``m.room_key`` event is used to do this.
 Clients must also handle ``m.room_key`` events sent by other devices in order to decrypt their messages.